King Charles III England Coast Path: Background

-Following the establishment of the Pembrokeshire Coast National Park in 1952, Welsh naturalist and author Ronald Lockley surveyed a route around the coast.
-This was constructed and then opened in 1970, as the Pembrokeshire Coast Path.
-Lockley's report for the Countryside Commission in 1953 was welcomed and broadly adopted.
-Some sections of the walk were existing rights of way, but the majority were in private hands, necessitating negotiation.
-Most landowners were in favour, and many benefitted from the erection of new fencing.
+Following the establishment of the Pembrokeshire Coast National Park in 1952, the Welsh naturalist and author Ronald Lockley surveyed a potential route around the coast.
+This was subsequently constructed and opened in 1970 as the Pembrokeshire Coast Path.
+Lockley's 1953 report for the Countryside Commission was well received and largely adopted.
+Some sections of the route followed existing rights of way, but most of the land was privately owned, requiring negotiation.
+The majority of landowners supported the project, and many benefitted from the installation of new fencing.

-In 2000, the Government legislated to introduce a limited "right to roam".
-The Countryside and Rights of Way Act 2000 (CROW) was gradually implemented from 2000 onwards to give the general public the conditional right to walk in certain areas of the English and Welsh countryside, including coastal land.
-Developed land, gardens and certain other areas are specifically excluded from the right of access.
-Agricultural land is accessible if it falls within one of the categories described in the Act.
-People exercising the right of access have certain duties to respect other people's rights to manage the land, and to protect nature.
-The new rights were introduced region by region through England with completion in 2005.
+In 2000, the government legislated to introduce a limited "right to roam".
+The Countryside and Rights of Way Act 2000 (CROW) was implemented gradually from 2000 onwards, granting the public a conditional right of access to certain areas of the English and Welsh countryside, including some coastal land.
+Developed land, gardens and various other areas are specifically excluded.
+Agricultural land is accessible only where it falls within the types defined in the Act.
+People exercising the right of access must respect land management needs and the protection of nature.
+The new rights were introduced region by region across England, with implementation completed in 2005.

-In 2004, the Ramblers started their campaign, advocating for a Coastal Pathway.
+In 2004, the Ramblers started their campaign, advocating for a coastal pathway.